imballinst/text-to-playwright/README.md

       - Ensure "Real output" element on the Real Users Section to have value {hello}.
 ```

-The YAML above means there is 1 test case and the test case contains 4 steps.
+The YAML above means there is 1 test case and the test case contains a number of steps.
 The library will then do the rest, which it will do the following.

 ```
 Example test case